google/WebFundamentals/src/site/_en/fundamentals/tools/setup/editor.markdown

 <img src="imgs/sublime-gutter-color.png" alt="Sublime Gutter Color Screenshot" />

 The plugin requires ImageMagick.
-If you are an Mac OS X, we recommend trying the installer from [CactusLabs](http://cactuslab.com/imagemagick/) (you may need to restart your machine to get it working).
+If you are on Mac OS X, we recommend trying the installer from [CactusLabs](http://cactuslab.com/imagemagick/) (you may need to restart your machine to get it working).